samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 }
 ```

 Here we bring in the `WatchlistManager` we created earlier using dependency injection, as well as the router.
 We set `hasMovies` to a value depending on whether or not there are any movies in the watch list (thus showing the "There's nothing here!" panel) and we also listen out for the `movie:removed` event from the watch list manager.
-This enables us to re—surface the panel if the user were to remove the last movie in the watch list.
+This enables us to resurface the panel if the user were to remove the last movie on the watch list.

 Finally, let's reconfigure the router so that the watch list is shown by default when the home page is loaded.
 We will also have a third route which will still enable us to reach the list of popular movies.
-Open up `app.ts` again and reconfigure the router to add in the watch list page:
+Open up `app.ts` again and reconfigure the router to include the watch list page:

 ```js
 config.map([